As Google+ jumps back on the radar for many with their new design, it may be attracting more users than ever.

 The point is this— don’t get caught up in the “who has the most active users” game.
 It’s even more meaningless than your follower count.

-If there’s anything I’ve learned from working with a diverse set of clients at Weal Media, it’s this— target market trumps mass market.
+If there’s anything I’ve learned from working with a diverse set of clients, it’s this— target market trumps mass market.